Ssstaffsignal

 IdentityWeak (IP, fingerprint)Strong (authenticated user, API key)

 The Staff position: These are fundamentally different systems.
-Trying to serve both with "one rate limiter" leads to:
+Trying to serve both with "one rate limiter" leads to billing drift (abuse limiter too loose) or availability problems (billing limiter too strict for abuse).
+Stripe figured this out and separated them.
+Companies that conflate them eventually have an incident.

-The uncomfortable truth: Many companies that claim "global rate limiting" are lying.
-At true global scale, they've abandoned it.
+Many companies that claim "global rate limiting" are actually doing per-region rate limiting and calling it global.
+At true global scale, they've abandoned global fairness.

 ScaleWhat WorksWhat Breaks